Layr-Labs/eigenlayer-docs/docs/eigenda/integrations-guides/rollup-guides/integrations-overview.md

 ---
 sidebar_position: 4
 ---
-# General Optimistic Rollup Strategies
+# Optimistic Rollup Integration Strategies

 There are a few viable design strategies for securely deploying an optimistic rollup with EigenDA.
 This document aims to describe them in detail to provide rollup